Johnny Manziel cut from Canadian Football League after violating contract

 Johnny Manziel’s comeback has come to an abrupt end.

-The Montreal Alouettes released a statement on Wednesday announcing that Manziel, 26, had been cut from the team following a directive by the Canadian Football League (CLA) to terminate his contract.
+The Montreal Alouettes released a statement on Wednesday announcing that Manziel, 26, had been cut from the team following a directive by the Canadian Football League (CFL) to terminate his contract.

 The league alleges that Manziel “contravened the agreement which made him eligible to play.”